 The final things to look for are print speed, USB ports, memory card slots, high capacity paper trays and the ability to print double-sided.
 Also look at the software that comes with the printer too – some will offer basic editing features as part of the package and some are even built-in to the printer itself.

-Every one of these printers has been reviewed by either us or our colleagues at PC Advisor, and we've provided advice and information about each of the printers to help you make your buying decision.
+Every one of these printers has been reviewed by either us or our colleagues at Tech Advisor, and we've provided advice and information about each of the printers to help you make your buying decision.

 Best Mac printer 2017